pillars/lengthy/README.md

 - `*-/n` where `n` is an integer in [2, 4, 8, 16, 32, 64].
 So `*-/8` will return fraction where the denominator is 8 or less.

-Lengthy can parse any fraction you input but only returns an irreducible fraction up to a `/64` precision.
+Measures can parse any fraction you input but only returns an irreducible fraction up to a `/64` precision.

 ## MIT License